 The Vendor must submit detailed budget information.
-A Line Item Budget (Project Budget Summary), a Budget Narrative, a Fixed Price Budget Worksheet, and a Cost allocation Plan must all be submitted with the reply to the ITN.
+A Line Item Budget (Project Budget Summary), a Budget Narrative, a Fixed Price Budget Worksheet, and a Cost Allocation Plan must all be submitted with the reply to the ITN.
+The budget must be separated by service.
 Each of these categories is described below.
-The actual budget documents can also be found at the end of the ITN in APPENDIX VII, VIII, IX, X and XI.
-Please contact the Procurement Manager listed in Section 1.4 to request Word or Excel versions of any of the forms found in the Appendices.
+The actual budget documents can also be found at the end of the ITN in Appendix VII, VIII, IX, X and XI.
+Please contact the Procurement Manager listed in Section 1.4 to request a Word or Excel Version of the before mentioned Appendices.

-- Line Item Budget This includes a line item budget (as detailed in the "Project Budget Summary and Detail Instructions" and the "Project Budget Summary").
-These documents can be found in APPENDIX VII and APPENDIX VIII.
-This budget shows proposed total costs for the entire proposed contract period and renewal years with specific breakouts by contract year (October September) within the entire proposed contract period, as well as the allowable renewal period.
-Any missing year budgets will be assumed to be a duplicate of the last year submitted.
+Line Item Budget - This includes a line item budget (as detailed in the "Project Budget Summary and Detail Instructions" and the "Project Budget Summary").
+These documents can be found in Appendix VII and Appendix VIII.
+This budget shows proposed total costs for the entire proposed contract period and renewal years with specific breakouts by contract year (October - September) within the entire proposed contract period, as well as the allowable renewal period.
+Any missing year budgets, for the initial term, will be assumed to be a duplicate of the last year submitted.
+The budget for each renewal year must be submitted or the resulting contact will not be eligible for renewal will be assumed to be a duplicate of the last year submitted.
 In the Line Item Budget, the Vendor must include only costs identified as allowable (Allowable Costs) in accordance with the appropriate federal regulations governing cost principles and audit requirements for federal awards.
 See C.F.R.
 Chapters 1 and 2, Part 200, 215,225, and 230 as applicable.
 The Office of Management and Budget (OMB) Circulars A-21, A-87, A-110, and A-122 were superseded, 78 FR 78590-01 (Dec.
 2013).
-Also, Administrative Costs, including any indirect costs that are administrative in nature, must not exceed ten percent (10%) of the total operating costs of the proposed program budget. - Budget Narrative The Vendor must submit a complete budget narrative to explain each budget item and include all of the information required by APPENDIX VII and VIII.
+Also, Administrative Costs, including any indirect costs that are administrative in nature, must not exceed ten percent (10%) of the total operating costs of the proposed program budget.

+- Budget Narrative - The Vendor must submit a complete budget narrative to explain each budget item and include all of the information required by Appendix VII and VIII.
 All amounts must match those in the line item budget, and shall be broken out by contract year as with the Line Item Budget.
 If the Vendor has had previous contracts with the Department in the past, the Vendor must also disclose any issues with unused funds in prior years and provide an explanation of how all funds awarded through this contract will be dedicated to services or returned to the Department.
 Any missing year narratives will be assumed to be a duplicate of the last year submitted.